pschachte/wybe/WYBE.md

 The `io` resource is implicitly defined at the top level of a Wybe program.
 There is also a predefined `argc` and `argv` resource holding the number of command line arguments and an array of the arguments themselves.
+The `command` resource holds the name by which the current executable was executed, as a string, and the `arguments` resource holds the command line arguments supplied when the program was run, as an array of strings.
 Finally, the `exit_code` resource is initialised to 0 at the start of execution, and may be changed to any integer during the computation to set the exit condition that will be returned to the operating system at the termination of the program.
-To use the `argc`, `argv`, or `exit_code` resources, a module must `use` the `command_line` module.
+To use the `argc`, `argv`, `command`, `arguments`, or `exit_code` resources, a module must `use` the `command_line` module.
 This is part of the Wybe library, but is not automatially imported.

 ## Packages